 Since jigs are typically made from ABS plastic, jigs designed using multipart assemblies can be easily broken down into their individual components for recycling purposes (after the jig is finished holding the part together).

-3. Jigs that Ensure Correct Position for Assembly
+3. fixtures that Ensure Correct Position for Assembly

 Some jigs and fixtures are designed to ensure the correct positioning of parts when the jig is removed (for example, CNC fixtures).
 Jigs with this design feature are typically designed in part to easily attach and detach from the part being manufactured after being used for their original purpose, such as holding together parts during a 3D printing process.